Different Stages of a Civil Suit : An Overview

 Every plaint shall contain only material facts in concise form on which the plaintiff relies for his claim and should not include evidence by which they are to be proved.

-The plaint shall include the name of the court in which the suit comes, the details of the plaintiff and defendant, the cause of action, the value of the subject matter, the relief sought etc. It shall be divided into paragraphs separating each allegation in a paragraph numbered consecutively.
+The plaint shall include the name of the court in which the suit is instituted, the details of the plaintiff and defendant, the cause of action, the value of the subject matter, the relief sought etc. It shall be divided into paragraphs, each containing a separate allegation, numbered consecutively.

 Every plaint shall be signed by the party and his pleader.
 Every plaint shall be verified at the foot by the party.
-The verification should show what all paragraphs he verifies based on his own knowledge and what other paragraphs he verifies based on the information he received from other sources.
+The verification should show which paragraphs he verifies based on his own knowledge and which paragraphs he verifies based on the information he has received from other sources.

 The plaint should normally include all the documents the plaintiff relies on if they are in his possession.
-Otherwise, he has to state in whose possession those documents are then.
+Otherwise, he has to state in whose possession those documents are.

 The plaintiff, who fails to file the documents along with the plaint, can file them later only with the permission of the court.